podimo/Podimo.ConstEmbed/README.md

 We use project files to control the generation of constants.
 You can see how these are used in [Podimo.ExampleConsoleApp](examples/Podimo.ExampleConsoleApp/Podimo.ExampleConsoleApp.csproj).

+## Publish to Nuget

+Publishing to Nuget requires a tag to be attached to a given commit in the `main` branch.
+GitHub Actions will build the package, publish to Nuget and create a GitHub release as well.

 ## License

 See [LICENSE-APACHE](LICENSE-APACHE), [LICENSE-MIT](LICENSE-MIT).